hoc081098/rxdart_ext/README.md

     -   [exhaustMapSingle]()
     -   [delay]()

-NOTE: Single extends Stream, so all operators and transformers are available for Single.
+> NOTE: Single extends Stream, so all operators and transformers for Stream are available for Single as well.

 ### Operators for Stream